 The incidence of obese, overweight, or inactive residents presents significant health challenges, including high blood pressure and cholesterol, diabetes, and many other associated clinical issues.

 KSB will continue to offer and support local opportunities for physical activity and exercise.
 KSB is a lead sponsor of the annual Reagan 5K Run during the Dixon Petunia Festival, which also includes the KSB Corporate Challenge for employer-based team competition.
-KSB also hosts exercise classes for activities like a six-week course on resistive band training, a six-week course on interval training, and yoga.

-- Offer recurring classes on exercise types and new training methods to help local residents find an individualized way to incorporate physical activity in to their life
+- Offer recurring classes on exercise types and new training methods to help local residents find an individualized way to incorporate physical activity into their life

 - Sponsor the HealthyWage Jackpot Challenge to promote team weight loss and provide app-based education and support